 Ducks with a difference

-“We want to eat real food, from good, ethical sources, cooked well, by people who care about the world they have inherited.”
-Darren Robertson and Mark LaBrooy
+“We want to eat real food, from good, ethical sources…” Darren Robertson and Mark LaBrooy.

 From the food they serve up at their café, The Three Blue Ducks in Sydney’s Bronte, to the local approach they take to sourcing and growing produce, chefs Darren Robertson and Mark LaBrooy live and breath their communal, sustainable philosophy.
 With a shared love of surfing and a deep reverence for the environment, Darren and Mark’s first book, The Blue Ducks, explores their passion for food, the importance of community and the joy of surfing.
 Packed with enticing recipes including chargrilled sardines and tender barbecued calamari, the foundation of their simple meals is seasonal, fresh ingredients rich in flavour.
 Their book serves to remind us of the pleasures of restoring a connection with the land and here Darren and Mark tell us why they think Australians are ready for it.

 How did The Blue Ducks book come about?